 Robert Zagunis bids farewell as Board of Trustees President

-In April’s issue of the The Garden Path, former Board of Trustees President Robert Zagunis penned a letter to Portland Japanese Garden’s members looking back at his time leading the Board and looking ahead to the future.
-Zagunis noted, “I am also honored to be among the stewards who helped the Garden not only navigate this misfortune but continue its growth.
+After three years of service during the tumult of the global pandemic, Robert Zagunis noted in a letter to members, “I am also honored to be among the stewards who helped the Garden not only navigate this misfortune but continue its growth.
 When I became President in 2019, I wrote that the Garden’s future would be different from its past, but bright and exciting nonetheless.
 The sentiment remains.”
-Zagunis and his wife Deborah are still very active as leaders of Portland Japanese Garden, having made a generous contribution towards the Japan Institute to help fund its peace programming in Japan, the United Kingdom, and in four more cities over the next two years.
+Zagunis and his wife Deborah are still very active as leaders of Portland Japanese Garden, having made a generous contribution towards the Japan Institute to help fund its peace programming.

 Behind the PSU Kabuki Curtain